3 steps to determining your database needs

 • Synchronizing mobile data with remote databases in the cloud

 • Supporting multiple mobile platforms with a single backend

 A core principle of agile development is adapting to evolving application requirements: when the requirements change, the data model also changes.
 This is a problem for relational databases because the data model is fixed and defined by a static schema.
 So in order to change the data model, developers have to modify the schema, or worse, request a “schema change” from the database administrators.
 This slows down or stops development, not only because it is a manual, time-consuming process, but it also impacts other applications and services.

-By comparison, a NoSQL document database fully supports agile development, because it is schema-less and does not statically define how the data must be modeled.
-Instead, it defers to the applications and services, and thus to the developers as to how data should be modeled.
+By comparison, a NoSQL database fully supports agile development and does not statically define how the data must be modeled.
+Instead, NoSQL defers to the applications and services, and thus to the developers as to how data should be modeled.
 With NoSQL, the data model is defined by the application model.
 Applications and services model data as objects.